goldfinch-eng/mono/README.md

 Using nvm, you can do this with `nvm install` (this will look at .nvmrc for the version).
 If you don't have `nvm`, see [here](https://github.com/nvm-sh/nvm#installing-and-updating) for installation instructions.

+#### Other Prerequisites

+You will need `python` installed and in your path.
+Some of the dependencies require [node-gyp](https://github.com/nodejs/node-gyp), which compiles native addons using python.
+If you don't have `python`, we recommend using `pyenv`, which has instructions [here](https://github.com/pyenv/pyenv).

 #### Packages

 The repository is organized as a monorepo using [lerna](https://lerna.js.org/).
 Run the following to install lerna and then use it to install all package dependencies: